UANATACA/SIGNBOX-REPO/signbox_gui.md

 ## SignBox Optimizer on Docker

-This configuration requires a server with Linux operating system.
+This configuration requires a server with Linux CentOS operating system.

 </br>